greg-raven/Uncommon-Sense/_posts/2014-09-13-knowing-is-not-enough.md

 ---
-title: 'Knowing is not enough'
+title: "Knowing is not enough"
 layout: post
 categories:
 - citizenship